ROCKFlows/experiments-public/sourceCode/Tester/readme.md

 #Usage of the project:

+This project tests the performances of some specified classifiers and pre-processing techniques on the dataset to test.

-This project has been used to test 65 classifiers implemented in Weka and 12 pre-processing techniques on the datasets stored in Resources/datasets/work.tar.gz
+For the article, this project has been used to test 65 classifiers implemented in Weka and 12 pre-processing techniques on the datasets stored in Resources/datasets/work.tar.gz

 (Section 3 (Experiments) of the article).

+If you want to add more classifiers to test, you have to add them directly into the source code and then re-compile the project.
+The method taht contains the definition of the classifiers is IntermediateExecutor.inputClassifier(...)

+If you want to add more pre-processing to test, you have to add them directly into the source code and then re-compile the project.
+The method taht contains the definition of the classifiers is TestExecutor.inputPreprocessers(...)

 ##Compile the project: